hamzahraihan/dsa-submissions/README.md

-# Data structure and Algorithm
+# Data Structure and Algorithm

 ---

 ## What is this?

-This repository is a documentation for all Data structure and Algorithm problem that i solved and submiited.
+This repository is a documentation for all data structure and algorithm problem that i solved and submiited.

 ---